MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 The in-app updates feature works as follows:

-1. This feature will ONLY work with builds that are distributed using **Mobile Center Distribute** service.
+1. This feature will ONLY work with builds that are distributed using **App Center Distribute** service.
 It won't work when the debugger is attached.
-2. Once you integrate the SDK, build a release version of your app and upload it to Mobile Center, users in that distribution group will be notified for the new release via an email.
+2. Once you integrate the SDK, build a release version of your app and upload it to App Center, users in that distribution group will be notified for the new release via an email.
 3. When each user opens the link in their email, the application will be installed on their device.
-It's important that they use the email link to install the app - Mobile Center Distribute does not support in-app-updates for apps that have been installed from other sources (e.g. downloading the app from an email attachment).
+It's important that they use the email link to install the app - App Center Distribute does not support in-app-updates for apps that have been installed from other sources (e.g. downloading the app from an email attachment).
-4. Once the app is installed and opened for the first time after the Mobile Center Distribute SDK has been added, a browser will open to enable in-app updates.
+4. Once the app is installed and opened for the first time after the App Center Distribute SDK has been added, a browser will open to enable in-app updates.
 This is a _one time_ step that will not occur for subsequent releases of your app.

 	* On iOS 8 and 9, the user will be redirected to the Safari app where they will be authenticated, and then redirected to the app.
 	* On iOS 10, an instance of `SFSafariViewController` will open within the app to authenticate the user.
 It will close itself automatically after the authentication succeeded.